aebergl/MatSurv/README.md

   to base font size.
 (Default: 0)

 Risk table plot options

+*`RT_KMplot`: A true/false value which, if true, the risk table is placed as a part of the KM-plot. (default: False)

 * `RT_XAxis`: A true/false value which, if true, a X-axis line is included in the risk table. (default: True)